sanjayrao77/rokuremote/README.md

 ### --quit

 This option will make rokuremote exit instead of listening for user input.
 It's best used in conjunction with --keypress\_XXX commands.

+### --nomute

+For roku devices that don't support __VolumeMute__, you can use this option.
+I don't know which devices **do** support VolumeMute, but it might be the TVs.

+Instead of sending VolumeMute with the m,M keys, it sends 5 volume up or down commands.
+You can lower the volume for commercials with a single key.

 ### --verbose